How do you generate multiple income streams on a blog?

 I can nearly guarantee you that getting started is easier than you think.

 The startup cost for creating your first online course can be extremely affordable depending on what resources you tap into.

 And furthermore, we all have something that we know that we can teach to others.

 I tell my students this: You only have to be one step ahead of the person you are teaching to add value.
 One step ahead can make you the expert.

 If you’re interested in learning how to create your first online course, check out my Epic Instructor Lab course.

 Are you ready to create multiple income streams?

 If you’re not already doing this, it’s time for you to diversify your income as a creative entrepreneur and scale up your business!

 While I do believe in having multiple income streams, I must acknowledge that juggling too many income streams at once can become quite overwhelming.
-This is even more true when you factor in the tax implications associated with your newly-generated income, especially with all of the tax law changes that have taken effect.

 Monitoring and maximizing each stream of income takes time.
 Start with one main income stream and one supplemental income stream.
 Master those, and then scale up from there.